 I often receive questions from readers here at Plant-based Cooking and on my Facebook page, as well.
 So I've put together this post, "Reader's Plant-Based Questions Answered," because I know if one person asks it, many others have the same question.
 Starting anything new can be a challenge depending on your knowledge level.

 Starting a plant-based diet is no different.
 There are new terms, new ingredients, new ways of meal planning, and sometimes people are just curious about something.
 It can seem overwhelming.

 I hope you've seen the Tips, Tools, and Freebies page.
 It has many articles that answer questions for people who are just starting on a plant-based diet.
 There are also freebies you can print and keep nearby for reference.

 Questions from Readers About Eating a Plant-Based Diet

 1. Getting Organized

 QUESTION: I received your e-mail about what to expect when you begin the plant-based diet.
 What has happened to me in the last 5 weeks is I am down 13 lbs. and have more energy than I have felt in a long time.
 I am having some problems getting organized.
 I feel like every 3 days I'm at the store and seem to always be in the kitchen.

 I work and of course, need to bring breakfast and lunch and then get home to cook dinner.
 Everyone has to do this, I just get panicky about getting everything organized and seem to always be looking for recipes.

 ANSWER: Hi Linda, congrats on losing weight and having more energy!
 I know what you mean about organizing and shopping.
-It does take time especially since your busy with work, right?
+It does take time. especially since you're busy with work, right?
 I'm in the process of creating a course to help people with just those kinds of things and your feedback is super.